 For the container shipping method, as the name suggests, the car would be put in a container from Canada to Nigeria.
 Why a lot of people do not like this method is because there a lot of damages incurred when the car is in a container.

 A RoRo method of shipping is cheaper and faster than the Container method of shipping, but terms and conditions apply.
-The used car must not have damages on its body, and once it docks at the port, it must be cleared by the Nigerian customs service.
+The used car must not have damage on its body, and once it docks at the port, it must be cleared by the Nigerian customs service.

 What to look for when buying a used car